 Now that I’ve applied, what is the timeline?
 When will I hear back?

 Please allow for 3-5 business days for our staff to review your application.
 If denied, you will receive an email with a brief rationale for our decision.
 If approved, you will receive information regarding the amount of assistance you will receive and when you can pick up the Emergency Redhawk Dining Card.

 I ran out of my Emergency Redhawk Dining Card.
 Can I apply for more assistance?

-If you have met the maximum aid amount of $500 in one program year (Summer Quarter to Spring Quarter), you will not receive additional assistant through the Emergency Redhawk Dining Card program.
+If you have met the maximum aid amount of $500 in one program year (Summer Quarter to Spring Quarter), you will not receive an additional assistant through the Emergency Redhawk Dining Card program.
 You can, however, reapply the next program year if you experience another unexpected financial emergency.

 If you have not met the maximum aid amount of $500, you are welcome to apply for additional assistance if you are experiencing another unexpected financial emergency.

 What other food resources are available?

 The SU Food Pantry is open Monday (12:00pm-2:00pm), Wednesday (6:00pm-9:00pm) and Friday (9:00am-11:00am) during the academic year.
 Any SU affiliate with a current Seattle U ID card is welcome to utilize the SU Food Pantry once a week to supplement their groceries.

 We are working to develop a list of food resources available in the neighborhood and will share this resource as soon as it is available.

 The Emerald City Resource Guide produced by REAL CHANGE is a resource that may be helpful.